-One of my fondest memories from my college days is getting grouped with five guys for an entrepreneurship course.
+One of my fondest memories of my college days is getting grouped with five guys for an entrepreneurship course.
 How that happened?
-Well, our alphabeticized class-list did all the work.
+Well, our alphabetized class-list did all the work.
 We came up with a great idea of paying for bus-fare via M-Pesa and really put in a lot of blood, toil, sweat and tears.
-We were so serious with the idea that we had considered registering it as a patent and selling it to Safaricom…
+We were so serious about the idea that we had considered registering it as a patent and selling it to Safaricom…

 We did not see the idea to fruition (but we got really good grades!).
 That experience taught me a lot about the different dynamics involved in working with women and men.
 Apart from speaking up more.
 I had to learn the difference between a treble in music and European soccer.
 Reading Anna’s book The Professional Woman’s Guide to Managing Men reminded me of the brainstorming sessions in the college cafeteria and provided me with great advice on navigation the politics of gender in the office

 Since getting her own career unstuck, Anna has made it her life mission to help professional women become happier, calmer and more successful leaders who love their careers (For more details, see here).
 I have been devouring her blog, Classy Career Girl and found practical advice that I apply to my career.
 I am glad that my digital mentor has finally taken some of her own advice and is tooting her horn.
 In this book, Ms Runyan shares more lessons garnered from working for seven years in a male-dominated field as a consultant with Booz Allen Hamilton

 One of my favourite quotes in the book is: